 If this happens, there are treatment options available.
 If you would like your pet to retain the offending tooth, especially if it is one of the large canine teeth or chewing teeth, we can refer you to a veterinary dental specialist in hopes that a root canal might be an option.
 Otherwise, we can preform an extraction of the broken tooth in our hospital.

 So what should you do?
-Well, of course stop giving your dog bones and antlers…but what other chews should you cut out?
-Consider the “knee cap test”.
-This is highly scientific… if you knock the chew on your bare knee cap and it hurts, its too hard!
-Of the “fingernail test”.
+Well, of course stop giving your dog bones and antlers...but what other chews should you cut out?
+Consider the "knee cap test".
+This is highly scientific... if you knock the chew on your bare knee cap and it hurts, its too hard!
+Of the "fingernail test".
 If you can not depress your finger nail into it, its too hard.
 Need something more scientific than that?
-Visit www.vohc.org.
-This provides a list of products whose manufacturers have willingly put them through extensive testing to prove their safety, and their efficacy in preventing plaque (best!) and tartar.
+Visit the Veterinary Oral Health Council website.
+It provides a list of products whose manufacturers have willingly put them through extensive testing to prove their safety, and their efficacy in preventing plaque (best!) and tartar.
 This list is not exclusive, but it is accurate and independently evaluated.